phamdongpha/Data-Science-job-market-on-LinkedIn-in-France/README.md

-# Scrapping et analyses des données sur LinkedIn
+# Scrapping and data analysis on LinkedIn

 Reporting and analysis, code written in French by PHAM Dong Pha